rusd80/andersen-devops/Lesson-01/README.md

 ### About myself:

 My name is Dmitriy.
 I'm from Saint-Petersburg, Russia.
-I’m an automation engineer with 15 years of experience.
+I’m an automation engineer with 15 years of experience with programming of programmable-logic controllers and human-machine interface devices.
 I'm interested in computer science, programming and management methodologies such as LEAN and Kanban.
+I'm currently learning Linux administration, Docker and Kubernetes.
 At now become DevOps engineer employee is my dream and challenge.

-### Why I'm interested in this course:
+### Why am I interested in this course?:

 ```
 1. I would improve my skills and knowledge in DevOps instruments and philosophy.